joelshu1/aircron/aircron-new-spec.md

 • U-3 – Edit schedule: "I click ✏️ next to a job, change time to 08:00, save, and cron is updated."
 • U-4 – Delete schedule: "I click 🗑 to remove a job; it disappears and cron rewrites without that line."
 • U-5 – View schedule: "I open the 'View Schedule' tab, pick a day, and see a color-coded 24h grid of all jobs, with speaker tooltips and edit/delete."
+• U-6 – Volume control: "I set volume for 'All Speakers' to control global Spotify volume, or set volume for individual speakers to control per-speaker Airfoil volume."

 ⸻